 Describe your path to your current position.
 Is applied physics/nanotechnology something you always wanted to work with?
 Why?

-"Thinking backwards now, I'm not surprised to find myself working with physics and nanotechnology; natural sciences, scales beyond human senses and nature in general have been always close to my heart.
+"Thinking in retrospect, I'm not surprised to find myself working with physics and nanotechnology; natural sciences, scales beyond human senses and nature in general have been always close to my heart.
 I knew pretty early on that I would like to pursue a career in natural sciences and considered different professions, e.g. pharmacist.
 I guess curiosity and willingness to expand the limits of human knowledge have affected my path in science and finally brought me where I am now.
-I got particularly interested in semiconductors while working on my Master's thesis in University of Turku, and by the time Kontrox was discovered I knew I want to dedicate my research to it."
+I got particularly interested in semiconductors while working on my Master's thesis at the University of Turku, and by the time Kontrox was discovered, I knew I wanted to dedicate my research to it."

 "It has been wonderful to discover that research- and career opportunities in this field are wider than I had ever imagined!
-After getting basic education in applied physics you can continue your professional journey working on countless interesting topics."
+After receiving basic training in applied physics, you can continue your professional journey working on countless interesting topics."

 Nanotechnology in the field of physics is still a very male-dominated industry; how do you feel building your career in this field as a woman?

-"I am aware of the imbalance between men and women in this field, but to me, the gender of my colleagues or friends is of little importance, and I believe it’s the same for them.
+"I am aware of the gender imbalance in this field, but to me, the gender of my colleagues or friends is of little importance, and I believe it’s the same for them.
 Just like in any other industry – knowledge, skills, and professionalism have nothing to do with gender.
-And what comes to teamwork, for example, it’s your personality and attitude that matter. "
+And what comes to teamwork, for example, it’s your personality and attitude that matter the most. "

 What do you enjoy the most working in the field of nanotechnology?
-"To me, finding something never found before is fetching.
-Also, it is truly intriguing to see how the physics laws work differently in nanoscale compared to our daily lives, and how the nature can be described with a certain language.
-And of course it's fascinating to realize that the "tiny" developments and findings in nanoscale can have absolutely huge positive impact on various aspects of our lives!"
+"To me, finding something never found before is absolutely fetching.
+Also, it is truly intriguing to see how the physics laws work differently in nanoscale compared to our daily lives, and how the nature can be described with a language of science.
+And, of course, it's fascinating to realize that the "tiny" developments and findings made in the nanoscale can have a substantial positive impact on various aspects of our lives!"

 And finally, what is your advice to women pursuing a career in applied science/nanotechnology?

-"No matter what career path you choose - be positive and be yourself despite the challenges and stereotypes that might pop up along the way! :)"
+"No matter what career path you choose - stay positive and remain yourself despite the challenges and stereotypes that might surface along the way! :)"